His Work In Progress (HWIP)

 attention to sooth their souls.

-that come and seek out clothing and detergent are in the hundreds, not
+that come and seek out clothing and detergent is in the hundreds, not

 individuals but families.
 We noticed how the supplies were quickly